-- 8.7.
-The Chief Financial Officer is the Treasurer and has the responsibility for ensuring the proper management of the BTPF. - 8.8.
-The Authority must also consult the Treasurer each financial year before setting a budget.
+8.7 The Chief Financial Officer is the Treasurer and has the responsibility for ensuring the proper management of the BTPF.

+8.8 The Authority must also consult the Treasurer each financial year before setting a budget.

-Responsibilities of Force Finance Director: Financial
+Responsibilities of Force Director of Finance and Commercial Services: Financial

-8.9.
-The Force Finance Director is to work closely with the Authority's Finance Director to ensure that the BTPF is properly administered and financial regulations are observed and kept up to date,
+8.9 The Force Finance Director is to work closely with the Authority's Finance Director to ensure that the BTPF is properly administered and financial regulations are observed and kept up to date,